DraconDev/saas-starter/README.md

 2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/stripe/webhook`).
 3. Select the events you want to listen for (e.g., `checkout.session.completed`, `customer.subscription.updated`).

+### Set up a production Turso database

+1. Create a new Turso database for production
+2. Get your production database URL and auth token
+3. Push your schema using Drizzle Kit

 ### Deploy to Vercel

 1. Push your code to a GitHub repository.